Jul-Wie/menu-searx/README.md

 ## Menu Program
 Uncomment the line under `# assign menu prorgram` relating to your preferred menu application, or add your own.
-If you wish to change the colour of your menu program, that can be accomplished by appending whatever flags are needed to the `menu` variable.
+If you wish to change the colour of your menu program, that can be accomplished by inserting whatever flags are needed to the  `menu` variable, just before the `-p` tag.

 ## Notifier
-To receive error notifcations at the desktop, as is highly reccomended, you can change the `notifier` variable to the notification program.
-In many cases, it is `notify-send` that is used.
+The default program for sending important notifications is `notify-send` you can change this by changing the `notifier` variable.

 ## Searx Instance
 You can set a Searx instance by changing the `instance` variable to the instance's domain name.